Bivariant Hermitian $K$-theory and Karoubi's fundamental theorem: Introduction

 between the fiber of the forgetful map ${}_\epsilon K^h(R)\to K(R)$ from $K$-theory of $\epsilon$-hermitian forms of a unital $*$-algebra $R$, and the loops of the fiber of the hyperbolic map $K(R)\to {}_{-\epsilon} K^h(R)$.
 By Lemma \ref{lem:kepsilon}, we have

-Hence we may regard \eqref{intro:fundkh} as a version of \ref{intro:echteskar} for homotopy hermitian $K$-theory and Theorem \ref{thm:bivafund} as a bivariant version.
+Hence we may regard \eqref{intro:fundkh} as a version of \ref{intro:echteskar} for homotopy hermitian $K$-theory and Theorem \ref{intro:bivafund} as a bivariant version.
 Karoubi uses \eqref{intro:echteskar} to establish a $12$ term exact sequence connecting Witt and co-Witt groups with the $\Z/2\Z$ Tate cohomology of $K$-theory under the action of the involution.
 We also prove a bivariant version of Karoubi's sequence.
 The algebra $\Lambda$ is equipped with an involutive automorphism $t$.
 The latter induces an action of $\Z/2\Z$ on $kk^h(A,\Lambda B)$.
-Put
+Let $\bar{\phi}$ and $\eta$ be as in \eqref{intro:phieta}; set

 \begin{thm}[cf. \cite{karfund}*{Th\'eor\`eme 4.3}] Assume that $\ell$ contains an element $\lambda$ as in \eqref{intro:lambda}.
 Let $A,B\in\ahas$ and let $n\in\Z$.
 There is an exact sequence

 \end{thm} By Remark \ref{rem:12}, Theorem \ref{intro:12} follows from Theorem \ref{thm:12}.